joeavanzato/LogBoost/README.md

 -api [string] (default="") - Specify a MaxMind API key - if not provided will subsequently check for ENVVAR 'MM_API' then mm_api.txt in CWD.

--logdir [string] (default="input") - specify the directory containing one or more CSV files to process -outputdir [string] (default="output") - specify the directory to store enriched logs - defaults to $CWD\output
+-logdir [string] (default="input") - specify the directory containing one or more files to process -outputdir [string] (default="output") - specify the directory to store enriched logs - defaults to $CWD\output

 -ipcol [string] (default="IP address") - specify the name of a column in the CSV files that stores IP addresses - defaults to 'IP address' to find Azure Signin Data column